gabriellovate/wikibib/USAGE.md

 # Repository structure
 - docs
+- downloads
 - src
+  - data
   - notes
-    - Q1123.md
-    - Q2234.md
-- toread.md
-- read.ttl
-- read.csv
-- config.yaml
-- pop
-- wadd
-- wlog
-- wread
+  - wiki_bib

-### Scaffolding files
+### The `src/data` folder

+The data folder contains the configuration files and the database for your readings

-- toread.md
+- toread.yaml

-A markdown stack/list of titles of papers.

-The papers can be organized by sections, with section headers corresponding to the names in the `config.yaml` file.
-Articles are stored as Wikidata identifiers, to automatically pull the information when actually reading.

-You can, of course, store just the name of the article or other information and later locate and update the file with the Wikidata QID.
+A yaml file recording the Wikidata QIDs of the articles you intend to read.

 - config.yaml

 A configuration file mapping shortcuts to use in the command line to categories in the `toread.md`.
 These shortcuts are used when invoking the scripts from the command line.

 - read.ttl